 Searching for deeper insight and understanding why you are venturing into this unknown will generate more questions before providing definitive answers, but don’t get frustrated.
 Through this insightful discovery, the unknowns will become known, and your overall vision will come into your sights.
 Keep building a firm jumping off point from which to begin the real legwork (i.e., research, program design, process development, talent acquisition and more).

 Tony Berlant has been involved in the health and fitness industry for the last 25 years.
-He has a master's degree in exercise and movement science from the University of Oregon, where he completed an additional two years in a doctoral program focusing on exercise and sport psychology.
+He is a health and fitness industry business consultant with his company Thoughtful Leadership Consulting.
+Berlant has a master's degree in exercise and movement science from the University of Oregon, where he completed an additional two years in a doctoral program focusing on exercise and sport psychology.
 He participated in a number of research studies, served as an assistant editor for the Research Quarterly in Exercise and Sport, and authored and/or co-authored several published peer-reviewed research papers before leaving academia.
 He serves on the advisory council for the Association of Fitness Studios.